xiang-jf/kind/README.md

 # Please see [Our Documentation](https://kind.sigs.k8s.io/docs/user/quick-start/) for more in-depth installation etc.

-kind  is a tool for running local Kubernetes clusters using Docker container "nodes". kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.
+kind  is 2a tool for running local Kubernetes clusters using Docker container "nodes". kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.

 If you have [go] 1.16+ and [docker], [podman] or [nerdctl] installed `go install sigs.k8s.io/kind@v0.24.0 && kind create cluster` is all you need!